Its UTampa Time!

 Graduate program requirements vary by program.
 For example, the MBA program may require:

-- A bachelor’s degree from an accredited institution
+A bachelor’s degree from an accredited institution

-- A minimum GPA of 3.0
+A minimum GPA of 3.0

-- Relevant work experience for some professional programs
+Relevant work experience for some professional programs

-International students must also meet English language proficiency requirements, such as TOEFL (minimum 79 iBT) or IELTS (minimum 6.5).
+International students must also meet English language proficiency requirements, such as TOEFL (minimum 79 IBT) or IELTS (minimum 6.5).

-The University of Tampa offers flexible intake periods for both undergraduate and graduate programs, accommodating a wide range of applicants across the U.S. and internationally.
+The University of Tampa (UT) offers flexible intake periods for both undergraduate and graduate programs, accommodating a wide range of applicants across the U.S. and internationally.

 Pro Tip: Apply as early as possible, especially if you're seeking financial aid or applying from overseas, as processing times may vary.